timbot1789/astro-theme-panda/src/content/posts/pr_review_standards.md

 ## Code Review Process
 ##### What to do if you're reviewing a code change

-You do not need to review PRs that do not pass the automated tests.[^3]
+You do not need to review PRs that do not pass the automated tests.

 1. Learn _what_ the PR does.
 Make behavior understandable.
     1. **Understand the problem this PR is trying to solve.** Why is the PR necessary?
 Is it fixing a bug?
 Adding a desired feature?
 Refactoring code?
 Responding to an Issue?
 If there's an Issue, read it and any comments on it.
 Is the problem a meaningful issue worth solving?
 If you don't understand the problem, ask the creator to describe it more.